-The award amount, which may be split between multiple winners, is typically $1,000 and is awarded in the spring semester each year.
+The award amount, which may be split between multiple winners, is approximately $1,250 and is awarded in the spring semester each year.

 The scholarship requires that students submit a multimedia, online presentation using humor to teach about any aspect of language.
 Submissions may take the form of a narrated PowerPoint, YouTube video, guided Webquest, animated audiocast, or other digital presentation, and must be viewable online (you will submit your presentation URL).
 Entries will be judged on the following criteria:

 (c) clarity of the content taught.

 If a class project is submitted, all participants must approve the submission.
 A maximum of four authors will receive a share of the award and must meet all the specified criteria.

 All entries must be submitted by 11:59 p.m. on March 1.
 Questions should be directed to Department of English Associate Chair, Bradley Ryner.

 2018-2019: [No award given]